 Louise is the Director of Commercial Services at Brambles, a supply chain logistics company operating in more than 60 countries.
 Prior to joining Brambles, Louise was an Audit Partner at KPMG.
 She is a Senior Financial Executive with over 20 years’ experience providing risk based assurance and accounting services, to listed and private companies in a diverse range of sectors, including media, software, and professional services.
 Louise was previously a Non-executive director of the Dry July Foundation.

 Sue has more than 25 years of experience in the community sector with roles in education, media, communications and fundraising.
 She led the National Breast Cancer Foundation for 10 years and raised more than $100 million for breast cancer research.
 She then created the George Foundation for Global Health.
-Sue is the CEO of Suicide Prevention Australia, the former Chair of Macquarie Community College, a graduate of the AICD and a member of both the Advisory Council for the Centre for Social Impact and Chief Executive Women.
+Sue is the Research Fund Director at Suicide Prevention Australia, former CEO of Suicide Prevention Australia, the former Chair of Macquarie Community College, a graduate of the AICD and a member of both the Advisory Council for the Centre for Social Impact and Chief Executive Women.

 Daintree is a technology product leader within PwC Australia’s Innovation & Ventures group, with two decades of experience in technology and business transformation, consulting, and product delivery.
 With experience in multiple international markets, within both enterprise and entrepreneurial businesses, Daintree is currently active in bringing technology-based products to market, and is involved in all aspects from concept to development, sales and marketing, and on to operationalisation.
 Daintree is also active in mentoring programs for secondary and tertiary students, as well as mentoring individuals and emerging businesses.